-UNIT 8.1: Carry Out Application of Simple Mehendi Designs
+UNIT 8.1: Carry Out Application Of Simple Mehndi Designs

 - 1. Demonstrate different henna designs - 2.
-Illustrate the process of carrying out simple mehendi/henna designs
+Illustrate the process of carrying out simple mehndi/henna designs

 8.1.1 Henna or Mehndi

 A dye that colours the skin red and gives a cooling effect when applied on the skin is called Henna or Mehndi.
 It is used to decorate hands and dye the hair.